-- 16. The ability to disseminate work appropriately in a range of appropriate written (e.g., professional reports, journal papers, conference posters) and oral (e.g., presentations, one-to-one feedback) formats. - 17.
-A comprehensive understanding of and ability to apply knowledge and techniques applicable to their learning and research (i.e. clarity of writing, clarity or argument, capacity to analyse, critical interpretation of information). - 18.
-Competence in undertaking research studies with limited guidance. - 19.
-The ability to be an independent and self-critical learner, guiding the learning of others and managing own requirements for continuing professional development sport and exercise psychology. - 20.
-The ability to systematically organise and communicate advanced information evidencing appropriate proficiency in English language, using criteria developed for specialist audiences in unpredictably complex contexts (level 7).
+- 13. The ability to disseminate work appropriately in a range of appropriate written (e.g., professional reports, journal papers, conference posters) and oral (e.g., presentations, one-to-one feedback) formats. - 14.
+A comprehensive understanding of and ability to apply knowledge and techniques applicable to their learning and research (i.e., clarity of writing, clarity or argument, capacity to analyse, critical interpretation of information). - 15.
+The ability to be an independent and self-critical learner, guiding the learning of others and managing own requirements for continuing professional development sport and exercise psychology. - 16.
+The ability to systematically organise and communicate advanced information evidencing appropriate proficiency in English language, using criteria developed for specialist audiences in unpredictably complex contexts.